What is the Operating Cash Flow Ratio?

 It is important to understand cash flow from operations (also called operating cash flow) – the numerator of the operating cash flow ratio.

 Operating cash flow (OCF) is one of the most important numbers in a company’s accounts.
 It reflects the amount of cash that a business produces solely from its core business operations.
-Operating cash flow is looked into heavily by investors, as it provides vital information about the health and value of a company.
+Operating cash flow is intensely scrutinized by investors, as it provides vital information about the health and value of a company.
 If a company fails to achieve a positive OCF, the company cannot remain solvent in the long term.
-A negative OCF indicates that a company is not generating sufficient revenues from its core business operations, and therefore needs to generate positive cash flow either from financing or investment activities.
+A negative OCF indicates that a company is not generating sufficient revenues from its core business operations, and therefore needs to generate additional positive cash flow from either financing or investment activities.

 Example of the Operating Cash Flow Ratio